redis-developer/context-engineering-workshop/progressive_agents/stage5_working_memory/README.md

 Turn 4 (new session, same student):
 User: "What courses did I ask about before?"
 Agent: [Loads long-term memory, finds CS004 from auto-extraction]
-       "You previously asked about CS004 (Computer Vision)..."
+       "You previously asked about CS004 (Web Development)..."
 ```

 ## 🔧 Implementation Details